PdoyleC/everyday-life/README.md

 This site is a blog style site, aimed at people to share what their up to, going for a walk, having a picnic, etc.

 ### Site Goal:
 Users to upload images, for the group.
-Users can upload images for themselves to view, create a list for there next trip so the user doesn't forget anything.
+Users can upload images for themselves to view, create a list for their next trip so the user doesn't forget anything.

 ### Audience:
 Anyone who enjoys going out and about and wants to share what there up to.

 ### Communication:
-The social network-style layout presents posts from different users, allowing interaction between them through likes, comments and following your favorite users.
+The social network-style layout presents posts from different users, allowing interaction between them through likes, comments and following your favourite users.

 ### Current User Goals:
-Create new posts regularly, Create there own adventure area for there own privite viewing, Create a item list for there next adventure.
+Create new posts regularly, Create their own adventure area for their own private viewing, Create a item list for their next adventure.

 ### New User Goals:
 To engage the user in a meaningful way, and encourage them to explore life and the outside world.